CodyPhelps93/CodyPhelps93.github.io/index.md

   - Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts

 ## Algorithms and Data Structure

+**What specific components of the artifact showcase your skills and abilities in data structure and algorithms?**
+- Prediction Algorithm: Developed a constant-time 0(1) algorithm to forecast future weights using a linear regresssion formula.
+- Data Structure(List) Structured weight and date data in a list for efficient retrieval and manipulation from the SQLite database.
+- Graphical Display: Enhanced the app to visualize predicted weight trends on a graph, showcasing the ability to translate algorithmic outputs into user-friendly formats.

+**How did the enhancement improve the artifact?**
+-  Users are now able to see predicted weights for 7 or 30 days away.
+This will allow the user to be more informed on their weight goals.

+**What specific skills did you demonstrate in the enhancement?**
+- Developed a prediction algorithm to forecast future weights based on user data, displayed on a graph.
+- Structured data in a list for efficient retrieval and manipulation from SQLite database.
+- Translate mathmatical formula to a working prediction model.

+**Improvements Achieved:**
+- Added a weight prediction algorithm using first and last weight entries and the days between them, that uses linear regression.
+- Enhanced graphical display to show predicted weight trends, improving user insight into progress.

+**Lessons Learned, Challenges, and Feedback** <br/><br/>
+Developing the prediction algorithm for this artifact taught me to think creatively about gathering the necessary data for the formula used.
+The algorithm achieves constant-time comlexity 0(1) by referencing only the first and last data points in the list.
+This eliminates the need for loops and addtional data iterations.
+I had to consider how I would take the data from the database and store it so that I could use this data in the formula.
+Another challenge that I had is that the orginal artifact stored the date as a string in the database.
+This could have been refactored and stored and changed to hold a date instead of string but I found that this gave me an opputunity to parse this data and convert it using Java's DateTimeFormatter which is something that will be useful in future endeavors.

+**Successfully demostrated outcomes:**
+-

+**Outcomes there were not met with this enhancement were:**
+-